Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 They have started doing the same for lab-created diamonds.
 However, there are still very few GIA certified lab-created diamonds.
 Certified lab created diamonds will trend towards IGI certification.

 AGS has just announced that they are resuming the grading of lab created diamonds.
 As described in our article about certification for natural diamonds, AGS is a reliable laboratory.

-Unlike GIA, AGS will be offering actual color and clarity grades for the diamonds.
+AGS will be offering actual color and clarity grades for the diamonds.
 This will allow you to accurately ascertain the diamond’s quality.
 I would not hesitate to recommend a lab-created diamond if it had an AGS certificate.

 While you can find beautiful IGI lab-created diamonds, the stone itself has little inherent value.
 The prices of lab-created diamonds have plummeted in the last few years and we expect that trend to continue.
 Lab-created diamonds also have no resale value.